Lisbon Half Marathon

 EDP Lisbon Half Marathon is an annual international half marathon competition which is contested every March in Lisbon, Portugal.
-It carries IAAF Gold Label Road Race status.
-The men's course record of 57:31 was set by Jacob Kiplimo in 2021, which was the world record for the half marathon distance until 2024.
-Kenyan runners have been very successful in the competition, accounting for over half of the total winners, with Tegla Loroupe taking the honours in the women's race on six separate occasions.
+It carries World Athletics Elite Label Road Race status.
+The men's course record of 57:20 was set by Jacob Kiplimo in 2026, which was the world record for the half marathon distance until August of that year.
+Kenyan runners have been very successful in the competition, accounting for over half of the total winners, with Tegla Loroupe taking the honours in the women's race on six occasions.
 The Lisbon Half Marathon is not to be confused with Luso Portugal Half Marathon, another prominent half marathon race which is also held in Lisbon in October.